 Each article must be prefaced with an abstract.
 Abstracts should clearly indicate the topic of the paper and briefly summarize its original contribution.
-Contributors are required to include an email address on their submission which will be anonymized.

 Articles should be submitted in electronic form.
 The preferred format is Microsoft Word but any manuscripts involving diacritics, complex tables embedded in the text, or figures generated by the word processor should be accompanied by a PDF showing exact formatting.
 Figures should be submitted in a format supported by Adobe Photoshop, Illustrator, or InDesign.

 Footnotes should not be used for referencing sources.
 They are for additional comment only.